Heading for Oktoberfest Kitchener? This is the second-largest Bavarian festival in the world. Only Germany's is bigger! Here's my first-hand report.

 Kitchener’s museum with a German theme

 If you're coming to town for Oktoberfest, Kitchener has several cool museums that you might want to visit on your trip.
 In particular, the festival is a perfect time to visit the Joseph Schneider Haus Museum and Gallery, because this museum is devoted to telling the story of a family of German settlers in the region.
 It’s about a 15 minute walk from the festival area.
 It also has a small art gallery displaying the work of their artist-in-residence.
 A different artist is chosen each year.
-We enjoyed our visit, plus the very reasonable entrance fee -- only $2.25!
-I think this is the least expensive museum I’ve ever visited in Ontario.

 For more information